Franklyc/Transcript-companion/README.md

 **A GUI application built with Python/PyQt6 that processes speech transcripts using LLM APIs.
 This tool simplifies the workflow of analyzing and summarizing meeting recordings by leveraging the power of large language models.**

-> ~~**Important Note:** This companion tool was specifically created to work with [TMSpeech](https://github.com/jxlpzqc/TMSpeech) v0.0.1-rc3.
-Due to changes in how transcript history is stored in TMSpeech v0.4.0 and above, this tool is currently not compatible with newer versions.~~

-> **Update:** With the release of TMSpeech v0.4.2, transcript history functionality has been restored.
-This tool is now fully compatible with the latest version of TMSpeech.

 ## Features

 * **Modern UI with Sidebar:** A clean, modern interface with a convenient sidebar for quick access to common functions: